Preserving the Hermiticity of the One-Body Density Matrix for a Non-Interacting Fermi Gas: Useful relationships

 In this subsection we list some exact and approximate identities between both gradients and derivatives with respect to $\mathbf{r}$, $\mathbf{R}$, $\mathbf{s}$, and $z$.
 These are applied in various places throughout our work and are given by the following expressions:

-As is the case throughout the rest of the paper, an equal ($=$) sign denotes an exact identity, and an approximation sign ($\approx$) denotes an approximate one, where only terms up to and including second order in $\mathbf{s}$ (equivalently $\nabla_{\mathbf{R}}$ and $\hbar$) are retained. \Cref{gradrA,gradrB,gradS} are straightforward to show via \cref{symmCoord} and the definition of $z$, but \cref{gradr1,gradr2,gradr3} are more complicated and deserve their own proofs.
-Starting with \cref{gradr1} we show that
+As is the case throughout {this} paper, an equal ($=$) sign denotes an exact identity, and an approximation sign ($\approx$) denotes an approximate one where only terms up to and including second order in { derivatives of the potential $V$ (equivalently $\hbar$) are retained.} \Cref{gradrA,gradrB,gradS} are straightforward to show via \cref{symmCoord} and the definition of $z$, but \cref{gradr1,gradr2,gradr3} are more complicated and deserve their own proofs. {To prove \cref{gradr1} we use \cref{gradrA} and the Taylor expansion up to second order in relative coordinates $\mathbf{s}$ of $V(\mathbf{r})=V(\mathbf{R}+\mathbf{s}/2)$, given by \cref{Vseries}.
+We then have}